devconcept/multer-gridfs-storage/wiki/Generators.md

 Notice the asterisk (*) after the `function` keyword.
 This is how you define a generator function.
-The previous example will run until it founds the `yield` keyword and will return the following expression pretty much like a `return` statement will.
+The previous example will run until it founds the `yield` keyword and will return the following expression, pretty much like a `return` statement will.

-The main difference is that the next time the module calls the generator it will continue its execution in the next line after the `yield`.
+The main difference is that the next time the module calls the generator it will continue its execution right after the `yield`.
 In a normal function it would start at the beginning of the function body.

 This allows the function to "remember" all its variables and values (it's execution context)